terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vsi-standard.md

 image_source: https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/reference-architectures/vsi-vsi.drawio.svg

 related_links:
-  - title: "Standard - Financial Services edition variation"
+  - title: "The Landing zone for applications with virtual servers - Standard (Financial Services edition) variation"
     url: "https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-vsi-ra"
     description: "A deployable architecture that is based on the IBM Cloud for Financial Services reference and that provides virtual servers in a secure VPC for your workloads."
   - title: "Landing zone for applications with virtual servers - QuickStart - Financial Services edition variation"